.NET Integration Examples

 // Current time

-const now = DateTime.now;
+const now = DateTime.Now;

-const utcNow = DateTime.utcNow;
+const utcNow = DateTime.UtcNow;

 // Create specific date